BY R.D. Miller

 Today I wonder if an Anosognosia condition is taking place along these shores.
 How often are young students between 14-17 lured into dark tinted vehicles parked few blocks from these high schools, and universities by older men?

-Statutory rape seems like the norm as onlookers contemplate safety, pride, lack of support and resources.
+Statutory rape seems like the norm as onlookers contemplate safety, pride, lack of support and resource.
 Many are left wondering if she accepted the invitation to negotiate between tuition bill, and a meal, knowing how uncomfortable, worrisome, and irritable the image is.

 What if the local enforcement simply required most of these 100 percent black tinted car windows be removed?